Verantwortungsvolles Management

 Responsible raw material management in the supply chain.

-The BMW Group’s responsible raw material management thus forms a vital basis for the company’s multi-stage due diligence process and its responsibility for the supplier network.
+At the BMW Group responsible raw material management provides a fundamentally important basis for our multi-stage due diligence and responsibility for the supplier network.

 Bofadeles

-To support our supply chain due diligence, we set mandatory sustainability standards for our suppliers.
+To meet our due diligence for the supply chain, we set binding sustainability standards for our suppliers.

 Learn more.